luismejiadev/luismejiadev/README.md

-## Hi, my name is Luis Mejia and I'm a Senior Software Developer based on Nicaragua.
+## Hi, my name is Luis Mejia and I'm a Senior Software Developer based on Nicaragua and working full time remote.

 I love python, I like ruby and I'm in a love-hate relationship with javascript.